+- Adjust one side of the roller at a time.

+Loosen the bearing housing, then adjust.

-- 2. Adjust one side of the roller at a time. - 3.
-Tighten the roller bearing housing. - 4.
-Rotate the conveyor belt slowly, and check the position of the belt on each roller.
-Repeat steps until the belt is centred. - 5.
-Replace the housing guard. - 6.
-Continue the process to check and adjust the other rollers in the other conveyor.
+- 3. Tighten the roller bearing housing.

+- 4. Rotate the conveyor belt slowly, and check the position of the belt on each roller.

+- Repeat steps until the belt is centred.

+- 5. Replace the housing guard.

+- 6. Continue the process to check and adjust the other rollers in the other conveyor.

-Fig 98 - Inside discharge spout
+Fig 94 - Inside discharge spout

-Fig 99 - Idler roller bearing on the swing-out
+Fig 95 - Tail roller bearing on the swing-out